Website monitoring

 | 60 minutes | Light monitoring | 24 |

-Flowguard's monitoring system performs comprehensive health checks:
+Flowguard's monitoring system performs these health checks:

 - Makes a request to your site's home URL